-Auto accidents are one of the most common causes of personal injury, with over 10 million crashes occurring annually in the U.S. and over 275,000 occurring in Florida alone (Florida Integrated Report Exchange System).
-In fact, thousands of people are seriously injured each year, often leading to hardship and crises for the accident victims and their families.
+Auto accidents are one of the most common causes of personal injury, with over 6 million crashes occurring annually in the U.S. and over 402,000 occurring in Florida alone.
+In fact, thousands of people are seriously injured in car accidents each year, often leading to trauma and hardship for the accident victims and their families.

-If you or a family member has been seriously injured in a car accident, you don’t have to face financial challenges alone.
-The compassionate, knowledgeable personal injury attorneys at Malik Law can help you get the compensation you need to get on with your lives.
+If you or a family member has been seriously injured in a car accident, you don’t have to face financial challenges and injustice alone.
+The compassionate, knowledgeable personal injury attorneys at Malik Law want to help you hold the parties responsible for the accident accountable and help you get the financial compensation you need to get on with your lives